hydroper-jet/lang/drafts/0.1.0/design.md

 # Enums

-org.hydroper.javascript supports flexible *simple* enums and *set* enums.
+JetWork supports flexible *simple* enums and *set* enums.
 A single enum member consists of a (*number*, *string*) group, which is defined in an `enum` definition either by specifying only one of (*number*, *string*), or by specifying both, or by omitting both and letting the compiler dedide the values.

 The following program demonstrates simple enums: